jswartzen/BigNumbers/README.md

 2. Generalize the answer to a reproducible pattern
 3. Find the formula/proof to the general problem

-I was a Chemistry and Math major with minors in Computer Science and Physics, but I've spent my entire career in software development.
+I was a Chemistry and Math major but I've spent my entire career in software development.
 So after completing the first two parts, I stopped.

 ### Answers for various digit counts: